Leander-s/money_manager/README.md

 This starts a money manager server to access from a money manager client.
 > [!WARNING]
-> There is no client yet and the server just echoes whatever one sends to it.
+> There is no client yet but you can use curl to access the server.
+### Curl examples
+Get current available money:

+    curl <ip>:8080/budget/

+Enter an amount:

+    curl <ip>:8080/balance/ -d 1000